theschoolof-ai/JEDI/S5/README.md

 3. Best Test Accuracy: 99.48%

 ### Analysis:
-1. Image agumentation works as good regularization
+1. Image augmentation works as good regularization
 2. 64 batch size showcases better performance than 32, 64, 128, 256
 3. Model takes more time to converge with LR - 0.01 and was able to reaach > 99.4% accuracy only once in 14th epoch.
 4. Adding more regularisation can make the model robust and perform consistently on test data.